bluppco/.github/profile/README.md

 - Chat on WhatsApp.
 We believe in emails.

 ## Want to check our capability?
 Don't ask us to prove anything.
 Throw a problem at us and surprise yourself with our approach.
 We might ask for an upfront charge, if you plan to test us.
+If we go ahead, the upfront gets settled.